ZoneMinder/mlapi/README.md

 ```

 Note that the server stores the images and the objects detected inside its `images/` folder.
-If you want the server to delete them after analysis add `&delete=true" to the query parameters.
+If you want the server to delete them after analysis add `&delete=true` to the query parameters.

 Sample responses for both of the commands above: